 - Hot glue gun and glue sticks.

-- Flat piece of wood or old umbrella (for the roof),
+- A flat piece of wood or old umbrella (for the roof),

-- Wire to hang the finished hotel, or some type of post on which to elevate it.
+- Wire to hang the finished hotel or some post on which to elevate it.

 How to build: